ekbhr/next-js-and-shadcn-ui-admin-dashboard/SEDO_API_ACCESS_REQUEST.md

 ## Information to Have Ready

 Before sending, make sure you have:
-- ✅ Your company name (EKBHR MEDIA)
+- ✅ Your company name (RevEngine Media)
 - ✅ Your email address
 - ✅ Your phone number
 - ✅ Your Sedo account details (if you have one)